COVID-19: Partnering to stay safe, healthy, informed

 Patient Room Deliveries Discontinued

 We are not able to accept items that families would like to drop off for delivery to loved ones’ inpatient rooms.
 This includes items such as clothing, food, flowers, gifts or electronics.
 These measures are in place to ensure the safety of patients and staff while minimizing risk of further infection exposure.
 Virtual options will be available for families and friends to connect with patients while in the hospital.

 Closures │ Hours │ Services

-- The clinic is open for in-person visits Mondays and Wednesdays.
+- The clinic is open for in-person visits Mondays, Wednesdays and Thursdays.
 Virtual visits are available all weekdays.

 - The clinic is open for in-person visits on Wednesdays.
 Patient visits on other weekdays will be completed virtually or rescheduled to a different location.